 In September 2011, Dawg's "day job" ("Always an artist, NEVER a starving artist," says Dawg) asked him to travel the USA extensively.
 This opportunity provided for Dawg to explore new flavors of music across the country.

-No one expected that the Occupy movement would be born around the same time.
+In an interesting crossing of paths, the Occupy movement was be born around the same time.
 Dawg was already a "Truth Warrior" and believed that music is the key to uniting people despite their political, ethical, religious, and personal practices.
 Dawg immediately became involved with the movement in whatever city he was assigned.
 This duality resulted in his working during the day, while bringing water, white boards, and making music at night and weekends.
 Dawg’s gifts of leadership, multi-tasking, and organizing developed him into a VERY experienced activist.

 Never one to take center stage for personal or professional gain, through the TRON concept, Dawg prefers to showcase a variety of rotating musicians and support them with whatever talents they need.
 This creates a wide array of musical sounds and genres under one umbrella, in one band, Super Funky TRON.

 Dawg continues broadcasting from several different venues, reminding everyone that the glass is half full if we choose to see it that way.
 All of Dawg’z media can be found on www.dawgzhouse.com and www.superfunkytron.com

 #thewonderdawg or @thewonderdawg is on Twitter, Instagram, Youtube and Facebook.